Union Minister Sadananda Gowda collapses due to low blood | Politics

 Union Minister Sadananda Gowda collapses due to low blood

 Union Minister D V Sadananda Gowda collapsed due to low blood sugar in Chitradurga while on his way to the city from Shivamogga on Sunday and has been admitted to a hospital here, official sources said.
-Gowda (67) is currently stable and is undergoing further tests at the hospital, they said.
+Gowda (67) is currently stable and is undergoing further tests and treatment at a private hospital.

+The Union Minister for Chemicals and Fertilizers was brought to Aster CMI hospital at 4:45 pm on Sunday.
+His condition is stable and will be kept under observation for the next 24 hours, the hospital's spokesperson said in a statement.

+''He is stable, blood and other parameters are normal.
+There is nothing to worry.
+We will keep him under observation for 24 hours.

 The minister was first admitted to a hospital in Chitradurga and later shifted by an ambulance through zero traffic management, to a private hospital here.
 Zero traffic management is a privilege that allows convoys of VVIPs to pass through roads where movement of other vehicles is temporarily halted.